ambikaramireddy/AI-Powered-College-Management-Assistant-using-RAG/README.md

 ## Ambika Ramireddy

-### CSE - Data Science Student
-Passionate about Artificial Intelligence, Machine Learning, NLP, and Generative AI.
+**B.Tech – Computer Science & Engineering (Data Science)**

+Interested in:

+* Artificial Intelligence
+* Machine Learning
+* Generative AI
+* Natural Language Processing
+* RAG Applications

 ---

-# ⭐ Support
+# ⭐ Support the Project

-If you found this project useful:
+If you find CampusGPT useful:

 ⭐ Star the repository
-🍴 Fork the project
+🍴 Fork the repository
-📢 Share with others
+📢 Share the project

 ---

 # 📜 License

 This project is developed for educational and learning purposes.

----